Last updated on June 14th, 2020

 Around the Dinner Table forum

 I am so impressed with the Around the Dinner Table forum, which is part of the parent organisation FEAST.
-I didn’t spend any time on it when I was in the thick of our crisis, because I assumed that like any forum, it would have lots of misinformed opinions mixed in with the odd correct thing.
-I couldn’t have been more wrong.
-Now I’ve had time on it I see that this forum is extremely well moderated.
-The standard of information or advice given out seems excellent, reflecting Laura Collins’ push for anorexia treatments to be evidence-based.
+This forum is moderated with care.
 Members get much support, kindness and encouragement.
-There is a commitment to sharing information that is science-based, and where science has no answers, there is a wealth of personal experience to draw from (most of it so consistent that it is very helpful).
-You’ll find help on feeding your anorexic child at home, or dealing with hospitals, or with clinicians who don’t know enough about the illness.
-If I had used this forum when I first came across it, I believe I’d have saved my child many months of hospitalisation.
+There is a commitment to sharing information that is science-based, and where science has no answers, there is a wealth of personal experience to draw from.
+You'll find help on feeding your child at home, or dealing with eating disorder inpatient units, or with clinicians who don't know enough about the illness.

 The forum is international, but notice this section as it may help you immediately to get local information: 'Connect with local members wherever you are in the world'.
 Note also all the information for parents in the Hall of Fame section.